noidsoup/signum_poc/README.md

 Netlify offers an easy process to host hugo sites.
 Extensive documentation can be found [here](https://gohugo.io/hosting-and-deployment/hosting-on-netlify/)

-Using Netlify offers the benefit of a contentful Netlify plugin, allowing you to update the site on the contentful side by clicking a "build website" on any of your published content types.
+Using Netlify offers the benefit of a [contentful Netlify plugin](https://www.contentful.com/developers/docs/extensibility/apps/netlify), allowing you to update the site on the contentful side by clicking a "build website" button on any of your published content types.

+## Notes about the charts

+Quote fuse liquidity doughnut chart: In the original app this chart had a "market" variable hardcoded as "SP500", and it used this variable to filter data received from the Quote_Fuse_Liquidity.csv by stock market index.
+We have also hardcoded this string in the "formQuoteFuseDoughnutData" function of main.js.

+Quote Fuse line chart: In the original app this chart was not depending on an API call to receive its data.
+We have copied the hardcoded "dataChartQuoteFuseLine" object and are using it to populate the line chart.